 Building Loans.
-In June 2004, we purchased the office building we occupy in Oklahoma City, Oklahoma for \$3.7 million.
-One of the two loans associated with this building, with an original principal amount of \$389,000, matured in March 2006 and bore interest at a rate of 6% per annum.
-The other loan associated with this building, with an original principal amount of \$3.0 million, matures in June 2011 and bears interest at a rate of 6.5% per annum.
-As of March 31, 2010, approximately \$2.5 million was outstanding on this loan.
-The loan requires monthly interest and principal payments and is collateralized by the related land and building.
+In June 2004, we purchased the office building we occupy in Oklahoma City, Oklahoma, for \$3.7 million.
+One loan associated with this building matured in March 2006 and bore interest at the rate of 6% per annum, while the other loan matures in June 2011 and bears interest at the rate of 6.5% per annum.
+The remaining building loan requires monthly interest and principal payments of approximately \$23,000 and is collateralized by the Oklahoma City office building and associated land.
+As of September 30, 2009, approximately \$2.4 million was outstanding on this loan.

 Capital Expenditures.
-Our recent capital commitments have been primarily for the development of our proved reserves, to increase our net acreage position in Grizzly and fund Grizzly's delineation drilling program and for acquisitions, primarily in the Permian Basin.
+Our recent capital commitments have been primarily for the execution of our drilling programs, to fund Grizzly's delineation drilling program and for acquisitions, primarily in the Permian Basin.
 Our strategy is to continue to (1) increase cash flow generated from our operations by undertaking new drilling, workover, sidetrack and recompletion projects to exploit our existing properties, subject to economic and industry conditions, and (2) explore acquisition and disposition opportunities.
 We have upgraded our infrastructure and our existing facilities in Southern Louisiana with the goal of increasing operating efficiencies and volume capacities and lowering lease operating expenses.
 These upgrades were also intended to better enable our facilities to withstand future hurricanes with less damage.
-Additionally, we completed the reprocessing of 3-D seismic data in one of our principal properties, WCBB.
-The reprocessed data enables our geophysicists to continue to generate new prospects and enhance existing prospects in the intermediate zones in the field, thus creating a portfolio of new drilling opportunities.
+Additionally, we completed the reprocessing of 3-D seismic data in one of our principal properties, WCBB and shot 3-D seismic for the first time in our Hackberry field.
+The new and reprocessed data enables our geophysicists to continue to generate new prospects and enhance existing prospects in the intermediate zones in the fields, thus creating a portfolio of new drilling opportunities.
 In addition, with our acquisition of strategic assets in the Permian Basin in West Texas, we are required to pay 50% of all drilling costs for drilling activity on such properties.
 To combat significant declines in the commodity prices during the second half of 2008, management undertook a series of actions aimed at reducing capital spending and operating costs.
 As a result, we reduced our drilling and other capital activities to a minimum in the fourth quarter of 2008, releasing all rigs in Southern Louisiana and the Permian and only selectively participating in wells in the Bakken.
 During 2009, we were not bound by lease obligations and long term capital commitments relating to the exploration or development of our oil and gas properties.
 As a result of the then current economic conditions, we initially reduced our estimated capital activities and aggressively sought price concessions from our service providers until such time costs were reduced to more appropriate levels.
 In June 2009, we restarted our drilling programs.
 We commenced our 2010 drilling programs during March 2010.
-Currently, our AFE costs have been reduced by 35% to 40% since 2008.